crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

 To go further and learn how to include this library in your project, you should follow the [`DEVELOPER GUIDE`](DEVELOPER.md).

 ## Configurations

-You can pass an array of configurations in the bouncer constructor.
-Please look at the [Settings example file](../scripts/auto-prepend/settings.example.php) for quick overview.

 Here is the list of available settings: